Appearance

 Example

-The following snippet defines a complete module-based extension:
+The following JavaScript snippet defines a complete module-based extension:

 javascript